-- First prepare the peppers.
+- First, prepare the peppers.
 Wash them and then blacken the skins over a gas flame (you could use a kitchen blow torch if you have one).
-The skins should be partly blackened and blistered but the flesh should not be cooked through.
+The skins should be partly charred and blistered but the flesh should not be cooked through.
 Place the peppers inside a lidded container and set them aside to cool off.

 - Boil the quinoa according to the instructions on the packet.